 Membership to the Young Company lasts from September - August and our main recruitment drive is from May - July each year.
 If further spaces become available across the year, we will contact those who have applied directly to notify you.

 Yes.
 We retain approx. 25% of membership from the previous year and 75% are new members.
 We do this to make sure there are fresh and new ideas within the company.

-• Weekly or monthly skills sessions
+• Weekly skills sessions

 • Opportunities to make, watch and learn more about theatre through free tickets, forums and masterclasses